matheuspassini/Tech-Company-Big-Data/README.md

 ### Key Features:
 - **Partitioning**: Data is partitioned by year/month/day for optimal query performance
 - **Data Quality**: Null values are handled with appropriate defaults
-- **Transformations**: Modular transformation functions for each data type
+- **Transformations**: Self-contained transformation functions in each job
 - **Format**: Parquet format for efficient storage and querying
+- **Cluster Mode**: All jobs run in distributed mode with YARN

 ## How to Use